awsdocs/amazon-kendra-developer-guide/doc_source/API_CreateFaq.md

 Required: No

  ** [IndexId](#API_CreateFaq_RequestSyntax) **   <a name="Kendra-CreateFaq-request-IndexId"></a>
-The identifier of the index that contains the FAQ\.
+The identifier of the index for the FAQ\.
 Type: String
 Length Constraints: Fixed length of 36\.
 Pattern: `[a-zA-Z0-9][a-zA-Z0-9-]*`